 - Map your current security management system

-- Identify the gaps in your system in documentation and delivery
+- Identify the gaps in your system in intent and implementation

 - Develop an action plan to address weaknesses in the system